Thabangmontja/alx_DjangoLearnLab/README.md

 - Write unit tests for all API endpoints to ensure code quality and reliability.
 - Implement integration tests to verify the overall system functionality.

-### Documentation:
-- Create comprehensive documentation using tools like Swagger or OpenAPI.
-- Include clear instructions for developers on how to use the API.

 ## Technologies Used

 - **Django**: A high-level web framework for Python.